puppetlabs/puppet-docs/source/pe/3.7/quick_start_module_install_windows.markdown

 ### Installing a Forge Module

-1. **On the puppet master**, run `puppet module search registry`.
+1. **On the Puppet master**, run `puppet module search registry`.
 This searches for modules from the Puppet Forge with `registry` in their names or descriptions and results in something like:

         Searching http://forgeapi.puppetlabs.com ...
         NAME                 DESCRIPTION               AUTHOR        KEYWORDS